electronicdreamplant/electronicdreamplant.github.io/_france/2026-04-02-its-getting-real.md

 Next up was a form from Ibanista to get us to be really specific about ourselves, our must-haves and red lines.
 Really, it was a chance to set out how and where we wanted to live, and have someone else do the work to get us there.

+We have twice-weekly listing updates for us to consider and feed back on, and a dedicated assistant (Natalie) helping us with remote viewings if we choose to look at any in more detail.
+Question is, what do we do if we want to see one in person?
+Tricky....

 ## Selling off the surplus

 I'd managed to make a good start in selling off some of the larger items we wouldn't be taking with us.